jscript-panel/jscript-panel.github.io/docs/docs/namespaces/utils.md

 	When making a `POST` request, you should set a `Content-Type` header.
 Valid values could be `application/json` or `application/x-www-form-urlencoded`.

-	This behaviour has changed in component version `3.3.24`.
-A separate `content_type` argument is no longer supported.

 See [Web Requests](../guides/web-requests.md) for examples.

 ## `utils.InputBox(prompt, title[, default_value, error_on_cancel])`